kiranprakash154/FileSystem/README.md

 ######FILESYSTEM STRUCTURE: <br />
 1. File System has set of Drives with the default C drive.<br />
-2. Each Drive, Folder and ZipFiles can contain Folders, ZipFiles and TextFiles.<br />
+2. Each Drive, Folder and ZipFiles can contain Folders, ZipFiles and TextFiles.<br /><br />
-3. ZipFiles are write protected.<br /><br />

 ######CLASSES:<br />